jst-cyr/XConnectTutorial/README.md

 7. **Search Interactions**: Instead of loading a contact, this searches the interactions collection and finds all interactions within the configured search date span.
 8. **Expanding an interaction search result**: In this example, we show taking a search result and then querying xConnect to get the full details of the registered goal based on the information on the search result.
 9. **Delete a single Contact**: Showcasing the Delete API introduced in 9.2, this sample deletes our new Contact and all the interactions created so far.
+10. **Deleting multiple inactive Contacts**: This is the most 'complex' of the tutorials here with multiple stages.
+This will show creating a new batch of Contacts, then finding all the contacts with no interactions since a given date, then deleting all those inactive Contacts from the database.